-^{}Source: Figures based on the Statistics NZ Household Economic Survey 2019 - Average weekly household expenditure for Canterbury region.
+Source: Figures based on the Statistics NZ Household Economic Survey 2019 - Average weekly household expenditure for Canterbury region.

-What do we think?

-It's time for a chat - join the conversation.
+It's time for a change - join the conversation on page 39 or letstalk.mackenzie.govt.nz/LTP21.
 Tell us what you think about our proposal to increase rates.

-[Reference to It's time for a chat - Have you say].
+OUR FUTURE CHALLENGES

-Our future challenges
+Our Future Challenges

-CLIMATE CHANGE
+Climate change

 Climate change is expected to change the frequency and intensity of weather-related events (drought, wildfire, floods and other storms).
-It is also likely to introduce some long-term shifts in climate patterns both locally and across the country.
+It is also likely to introduce some Long-Term shifts in climate patterns both locally and across the country.
 Increased severe weather events cause more regular flooding which can lead to extensive road, bridge and infrastructure damage costing millions of dollars to repair.